kunhwiko/concepts/languages/devops/kubernetes.md

 ##### Pods
 ```
 1) encapsulates one or more containers to be assigned to a Node
-2) contain shared resources such as volumes, network configs, info on how to run containers
+2) all containers in a Pod have the same IP address and port space
-3) basic unit of deployment
+3) contain shared resources such as volumes, network configs, info on how to run containers
 ```

 <br />